StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     nano file.txt

-If you want to create a new, empty file then simply specify the name of this new file when starting nano:
+If you want to create a new, empty file, then simply specify the name of this new file when starting nano:

     nano new_file.txt

 #### Compressing and uncompressing files
 Much of the NGS data that you will process and generate will be in text format.
-However, storing data in this way is not very efficient in terms of memory.
+However, storing data in this way requires an unnecessary amount of memory.
 When reasonably possible, all large text files should be compressed.
 This is most commonly achieved on Linux using `gzip`:

     gzip file1.txt file2.txt file3.txt